-As at the date of this Base Prospectus, the Issuer has a long- and short-term counterparty credit ratings BBB/A-2 (S&P).
+As at the date of this Base Prospectus, the Issuer has a long- and short-term issuer credit ratings 'BBB/A-2' (S&P).
 The outlook is positive.
+In addition, the Issuer has 'BBB+/A-2' resolution counterparty ratings (RCRs) (S&P).
 A Series of Notes to be issued under the Programme may be rated or unrated.

-There is no guarantee that the rating of the Issuer assigned by S&P will be maintained following the date of this Base Prospectus or any Series of Notes is obtained or maintained, and the Issuer may seek to obtain ratings from other rating agencies.
+There is no guarantee that the ratings of the Issuer assigned by S&P will be maintained following the date of this Base Prospectus or any Series of Notes is obtained or maintained, and the Issuer may seek to obtain ratings from other rating agencies.

-A rating is not a recommendation to buy or sell or hold Senior Preferred MREL Eligible Notes and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
+A rating is not a recommendation to buy or sell or hold Senior Preferred Notes and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
 Up-to-date information should always be sought by direct reference to the relevant rating agency.